-We’ve adapted this recipe from San Francisco-based cookbook author and cooking teacher Penni Wisner’s foolproof formula for no-knead bread.
+We’ve adapted this no-knead homemade bread recipe from San Francisco-based cookbook author and cooking teacher Penni Wisner’s foolproof formula.
 A long fermentation and baking the bread in a preheated Dutch oven yields artisanal results at home.
 You can play with different mix-ins–sub golden raisins and walnuts for the olives and rosemary, for instance, or stir in chunks of bittersweet chocolate for a variation of pain au chocolat.
 For the best results, Wisner recommends using a kitchen scale to weigh the flour, salt and water.
+It’s an essential for great at-home bread-baking.

 3/8 ounce sea salt